 19.0 Coaches & Supporters

 No coach or support boats will be permitted.
 Coaches & supporters accompanying competitors are required to comply with the principles of good sportsmanship and behavior and the rules of Chelmarsh Sailing Club.
-Failureto do so may result in investigation by the Regatta organizers, and potentially in an instruction to the competitor to leave the premises of Chelmarsh Sailing Club without means of redress..
+Failureto do so may result in investigation by the Regatta organizers, and potentially in an instruction to the competitor to leave the premises of Chelmarsh Sailing Club without means of redress.

 20.0 Wind Strength